rishabh1b/Walking_TurtleBot/README.md

 ```
 This will enlist all the topics recorded.

-#### For testing the provided bag file run the following commands in separate terminals-
+#### For testing the recorded bag file run the following commands in separate terminals-
 ```
 roscore
 ```